Valve/valve.github.io/source/_posts/2014-02-22-rails-developer-guide-to-full-text-search-with-solr.markdown

 end
 {% endcodeblock %}

-So for every person we store a `name`, an `about` - this is where a person can tell the world about himself, `likes` - stuff person likes and `dislikes`.
+For every person we store a `name`, an `about` - this is where a person can tell the world about himself, `likes` - things person likes and `dislikes`.
-We also want to store a person's location, so that other people could find him in certain radius.
+We also want to store a person's location, so that other people can locate him within certain radius.

 We store a location using two [floating point](http://www.postgresql.org/docs/9.3/static/datatype-numeric.html#DATATYPE-FLOAT) numbers, `lat` - for latitude, and `lon` - for longitude.
-It's quite possible to use a
+It's possible to use a
 specialized [Point](http://www.postgresql.org/docs/current/static/datatype-geometric.html#AEN6547) data type, but I want to keep it simple here.

-I make `lat` & `lon` attributes nullable in case a user denies the browser geolocation permission and his profile is saved without those values.
+I make `lat` & `lon` attributes nullable in case a user denies the browser geolocation permission.

 Let's create the databases and run the migration.